Our washrooms remain closed at this time. We ask visitors to follow

 To obtain these digital files, please email

 Starting in 2022, the western portion of Osprey Wetlands will be offered as an exclusive hunting opportunity and will no longer be included in the standard, annual hunting pass.

 The two eastern portions of Osprey Wetlands will remain open for hunting with the standard hunting pass.
-Access to the exclusive opportunity will be determined via a lottery system in 2021.

 Fees from hunting permits go towards wildlife habitat enhancement and enforcement during active hunting seasons.

 Safety in the Wetlands